komodo-wellbeing/komodo-api-docs/website/docs/cube.md

 ### Time Dimensions

-Time Dimensions can be included in a query to limit results to a specific time based on any time fields.
+Time Dimensions can be included in a query to limit results to a specific time based on any date or time fields.

 ## External Links